OpenZeppelin/openzeppelin-labs/extensibility-study/readme.md

 4) For calling the contract (both from other contracts and externally), simply wrap `BFacade` in `B`.

 This scheme exempts us from redeploying `A`, although we do need to deploy its storage `AStor` (through the inheritance in `BFacade`).
 Finally, note that the user contracts that call `BFacade` will need to import `B` instead of `BFacade`, we need to check whether there's gas savings in this case.

+## Upgradeability

+### Parent upgradeability
+This scheme allows for partial upgradeability of parent contracts.
+It transparently allows for internal changes in methods, while it allows for a change in interface if the derived class is rewrapped with the expected derived interface.
+This is expected in any upgradeability protocol, if the proxied interface changes, we will need to update our contracts accordingly.

+Storage is subtler in this regard.
+While an upgradeability protocol (like the one in zeppelin_os) might transparently allow for internal changes in storage, this extensibility protocol does not.
+If the storage structure changes, even if not directly accessed by derived contracts, we will need to redeploy with `AStor` accordingly updated.